yunguo224/LHP-Rain/README.md

 <img src="img/Figure1-examples.png" width="960" alt="demo">

 ## Benchmark Download
 We provide full version, simple version and high-level annotations of LHP-Rain.
-Please refer to [Project website](https://yunguo224.github.io/LHP-Rain.github.io/).
+The benchmark will be updated in [Project website](https://yunguo224.github.io/LHP-Rain.github.io/).

 ## Citation
 If you find this project useful in your research, please consider citing: